TSABM/inbre-retina/README.md

 Code and documents for the internship

 ## Day 14 6/14/24
-10:00 am -
+10:00 am - 12:15 pm (lunchbreak)

 Began work from home.
 Intend to work on completing the restructuring today, and maybe getting the canvas working.

+Restructuring is going slow but ok so far.
+I still need to finish moving main chunks of code and then I need to finish refactoring portions so it all renders like it should.

 ## Day 13 6/13/24
 10:15 am - 3:30 pm